HIV capsid inhibition: Lenacapavir

 In the years prior to the development of capsid inhibitors, HIV patients were generally treated with a combination of reverse transcriptase inhibitors, protease inhibitors, integrase inhibitors, and entry inhibitors.
 Lenacapavir is approved for those who develop resistance to such regimens, for use in addition to other HIV treatments.

 Research

 History

 In 2003, the first compound to bind the HIV-1 capsid was reported and termed "CAP-1".
 Since then, over 40 molecules have been reported to inhibit HIV-1 by binding capsid, with five distinct chemotypes described.
 The binding pocket for Lenacapavir was first described in 2009, with the small molecule PF-3450074 (PF74) developed by Pfizer.
 PF74 was not developed clinically due to its fast metabolic breakdown and poor bioavailability, but its binding pocket has been well characterized and frequently targeted.

+Prodrug

+Lenacapavir pacfosacil is a long acting prodrug of lenacapavir that is being developed by Gilead Sciences.

 GS-CA1

 GS-CA1 is an experimental small-molecule capsid inhibitor developed by Gilead Sciences.
 GS-CA1 and GS-6207 are analogues, with both molecules showing promising anti-HIV activity.

 GS-CA1 functions by binding directly to the HIV capsid.
 This bonding disrupts the uncoating process which inhibits both the release of viral RNA and proteins into the cytoplasm, and also inhibits the production of new capsid shells within the cell.